“What’s Going On” Lyrics Meaning (Marvin Gaye)

 Picket lines (Sister) and picket signs (Sister)

-This paints a picture of protest and people demanding change.
+This describes a protest and people demanding change.

 These aren’t random protests.
 They’re people standing up for something they believe in.